MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 date: "2019-07-23"
 ---

+Hooray, **[Ferret v0.8](https://github.com/MontFerret/ferret/releases/tag/v0.7.0)** has been released!

-It's been a while since the last release, but we worked hard to bring new and better release of Ferret.
+It's been a while since the last release, but we worked hard to bring new and better Ferret.

-This release has many new exciting features, but unfortunately also has some breaking changes.
+This release has many new exciting features, but unfortunately, also some breaking changes.

-The full changelog you can find [here](https://github.com/MontFerret/ferret/blob/master/CHANGELOG.md#080).
+The full changelog you can find **[here](https://github.com/MontFerret/ferret/blob/master/CHANGELOG.md#080)**.

 Let's go!